textpattern/textpattern.github.io/tags/article-image.md

 ### Version 4.0.7

-Default value for @escape@ attribute changed from 'unset' to @html@.
+Default value for @escape@ attribute changed from 'unset' to `html`.

 ### Version 4.0.4